poseidon-framework/poseidon-framework.github.io/xerxes.md

                            statistics, and no new-line at the end --maxSnps ARG            Stop after a maximum nr of snps has been processed.
-                           Useful for short test runs -f,--tableOutFile ARG    a file to which results are written as tab-separated file
+                           Useful for short test runs --noTransitions          Skip transition SNPs and use only transversions -f,--tableOutFile ARG    a file to which results are written as tab-separated file
-  --blockTableFile         a file to which the per-Block results are written as
+  --blockTableFile ARG     a file to which the per-Block results are written as
                            tab-separated file

 ```

 #### Allowed statistics